Holidays with the Hard of Hearing: 3 Communication Tips

 Relay South Dakota Is Here to Help

 This season may look different for your family and friends.
-With many people staying home this year and avoiding those large gatherings, there’s plenty of opportunity to reach out to loved ones.
+With many people staying home this year and avoiding those large gatherings, there are plenty of opportunities to reach out to loved ones.
 Video calls are becoming the new norm this season, and thankfully, Relay Conference Captioning (RCC) can make these calls accessible for everyone.
 With RCC, real-time captions provide full access to spoken dialogue during video calls.
 This ensures that nothing spoken gets missed and no one feels left out.
 And the best part is that RCC is available at no-cost to South Dakota residents.
 Get the most out of video conference calls this season with the help of RCC!

 We wish you a safe, healthy and happy holiday season.